Uvira007/foia-on-ufo-analysis/checkpoint-1/checkpoint-1.md

 * **Data That is Dirty.** Documents that are released by the Government are scans of printed materials, with redactions made.
 This is the ensure that nothing is accidentally revealed that isn't supposed to be, so a physical step is required in Government release procedures.
 As such, any useful digital representation is obliterated.
 * **Unusual Lexicon.** A standard dictionary methodology may not be appropriate for certain documents types, especially this dataset.
 The unusual lexicon will require an unsupervised approach to performing processing.
 * **One more thing.** This will be one more thing.
+--arivu * **Need for a system.** A unique text mining and retrieval system is needed to store the actual content of the documents and for easier retrieval of information.
+It would benefit the researchers to understand the context of UFO and to find the hidden truth.
+**Existing System.** Presently, there is no system in place to achieve the information retrieval from pdf documents released by CIA.

 # Software Development